 - The Church is the “body of Jesus” in the world today, as we do His work and speak for Him.

-Beyond these orthodox Christian beliefs, United Methodists have eight particular beliefs that other Christian churches may, or may not, also share.
+Beyond these orthodox Christian beliefs, United Methodists have eight beliefs that other may differ from different denominations.

 We believe in: